hetu-script/hetu-script/docs/docs/en-US/grammar/type_system/readme.md

 type FuncTypedef = (string) -> number
 ```

-## Use is to check a type in run-time
+## Use is / is! to check a type in run-time

 Use **is** to do a run-time type check.
 The expression after **is** will be parsed into a valid type value, and you don't need to use `type` keyword after `is`.

+Use **is!** to check that a value is NOT of a given type.

 ```typescript
 function doSomething(value) {